CCianfloneDev/VBCrm/README.md

-# VB.NET CRM with SQLite and MaterialSkin.2
+# VB.NET CRM with SQLite and MaterialSkin.2 (WORK IN PROGRESS)

 This project is a Customer Relationship Management (CRM) application built using VB.NET, utilizing SQLite as the local database and MaterialSkin.2 for enhanced UI components.